Written by Chloé Vertigen | March 24, 2022

 Copyright is an unregistered right that protects artistic works such as artwork, music, literary works (including source code and text) and databases.
-You don’t need to do anything to have copyright protection, because it arises automatically once a piece of work is in existence.
-But if you commission someone else to do artistic work, coding or other creative work, it is essential to ensure that you have a contract in place with them – otherwise they may end up owning the copyright in your game instead of you!
+You don’t need to do anything to have copyright protection in your game, because it arises automatically once a piece of work exists.
+But if you commission someone else to do artistic work, coding or other creative work, it is essential to ensure that you have a contract with them – otherwise, they may end up owning the copyright in your game instead of you!

-The main downfall of copyright protection is that it doesn’t stop people creating a similar type of game, only from creating a copy (which is one reason there are lots of highly similar game types, like Overwatch and Paladins, or PUBG and Fortnite).
+The main downfall of copyright protection is that it doesn’t stop people from creating a similar type of game, only from creating a copy (which is one reason there are many highly similar game types, like Overwatch and Paladins, or PUBG and Fortnite).

 Design rights offer protection for designs, in addition to copyright, and can be registered to protect UI elements, models, renders, or particular designs that feature in the game, including 2-D and 3-D shapes.

 The key thing to remember with design rights is that your designs need to be ‘new’ (i.e. not made available to the public more than 12 months before the filing date of your application to register your designs).

 Whenever you work with anyone in relation to your game (in particular when you work with anyone who isn’t an employee), you should have an agreement with confidentiality terms and intellectual property assignments.
 This ensures that if you work with any artists, designers, developers, consultants, photographers, or videographers, they will not be able to take and use your confidential information.
 And, importantly, you will own any new IP in the work that you have commissioned them to do.

 We are experts in all aspects of intellectual property law.
 If you need any further information or assistance with identifying or protecting the IP in your game, don’t hesitate to get in touch with us – we’d be happy to discuss!

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.